"The awe I felt in that one day at PIC helped assure me that some things were right in the world."

 For many people this is the easiest way to contribute to Pine Island.
 If you itemize your deductions, a cash gift is deductible up to 50% of your adjusted gross income.
 If your employer has a matching gift program, your personal donation will effectively be increased.
 Simply enclose the matching gift form along with your check.

-You may make your donation via PayPal using the secure link above, or you can mail your donation to the following address:
+You may make your donation via PayPal using the secure button above, or you can mail your donation to the following address:

 Pine Island Camp